 Number, Shape, Space and Measure

-In phonics lessons this term we are learning our Phase 3 sounds.
-Phase 3 sounds are made up of a combination of individual graphemes (sounds), diagraphs and trigraphs.
+In phonics lessons this term we are continuing to consolidate our Phase 3 sounds.
+Phase 3 sounds are made up of a combination of individual graphemes (sounds), digraphs and trigraphs.
 In phase 3 phonics the sounds predominantly consist of diagraphs.
-A diagraph is the combination of 2 letters which makes one sound.
+A digraph is the combination of 2 letters which makes one sound.
 For example ‘ar’ or ‘ur’.
 A trigraph consists of 3 letters which makes one sound such as ‘igh’ or ‘air’.
 The children will continue to link sounds to letters, naming and sounding out the letters of the alphabet.
-The children will be taking home a list of tricky and high frequency words to practice at home.
-When then children can spell and read each word independently please tick it.
-Once they have completed a particular colour they will move to the next level
+The children will be taking home a list of tricky and high frequency words to practice at home each week When then children can spell and read each word independently please tick it.
+Once they have completed a particular colour they will move to the next level.

-We will have two PE sessions each week, consisting of an indoor and an outdoor session. indoor PE will take place on Tuesday afternoons; and weather permitting, outdoor PE will take place on Wednesday afternoons.
-Please ensure your child wears their PE kit to school on these days.
+We will have two PE sessions each week, consisting of an indoor and an outdoor session.
+Indoor PE is on Monday afternoons and outdoor PE will take place on Wednesday afternoons.
+On Mondays children will be having gymnastics with coach Stephanie.
+Please ensure that the children wear their PE kits to school on both days.